Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be the best option for you.

 There are plenty of paid clinical trials are out there if you know where to look.

-I recommend checking out our guide on how to get paid to sleep.
+I recommend checking out our guide on how to get paid to sleep or how to get paid to cuddle.
 There are some interesting clinical trials described there, including NASA’s famous paid sleep study.